ttheek/EPIC-NASA-img-Downloader/README.md

 # EPIC-NASA-img-Downloader
-Download Images of Earth from EPIC.
+-Download Images of Earth from EPIC.</br>
+-EPIC - The Earth Polychromatic Imaging Camera (EPIC)